zajic/thesis/README.txt

 If that still does not work, add w.encode('utf-8') for every variable w (word) in bnc_lsa.py when iterating over word in the BNC.

-Alternatively, run the code from Pycharm.
-There are no problems in Pycharm with unicode at all.
+Alternatively, run the code with Python 3.

 2) Event registry cannot be accessed, no results are returned for my queries:
 You need to connect outside of St Andrews University network.